(Added at v1.2)

 - Closest Feature—The closest feature to the incident.

-- Optionally, a label can be specified for each tab.
+- Optionally, specify a label for each tab.

-- Optionally, change the order of tabs or to delete a tab under Actions.
+- Optionally, change the order of tabs or delete a tab under Actions.

 - In the General Settings section of the configuration window, you can specify the following options: